ktorio/ktor-documentation/topics/create-client.md

 ### Basic configuration {id="basic-config"}

 To configure the client, you can pass an additional functional parameter to the client constructor.
 The [HttpClientEngineConfig](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.engine/-http-client-engine-config/index.html) class is a base class for configuring the client.
-For instance, we can change the behaviour of exceptions as follows:
+For instance, you can enable [response validation](response-validation.md) using the `expectSuccess` property:

 ```kotlin
 ```